 SW 410.
 Mental Illness, Substance Abuse, and Social Work Practice: What Works?

 Students in this course will develop the knowledge, skills and practice behaviors needed to engage in social work practice with individuals and families impacted by mental illness and substance use/abuse/dependence.
 This course focuses strongly on core social work competencies and hands-on techniques for successful practice with these populations from a strengths-based perspective.

 The primary focus is on the complexity of the ethical decision-making process in social work practice.
 This course explores ethical dilemmas relative to social work values, a variety of social issues and populations at risk.

 A study of the development and implementation of social service programs pertaining to child welfare and family systems.

 SW 432.
-Field Instruction in Social Work I.
+Field Internship in Social Work I.

 Primary focus is on the integration of classroom learning with social work practice.
 Students are required to do a 250-hour field internship in an assigned social service agency under joint supervision of an agency field instructor and social work faculty liaison.
 A two hour seminar is held weekly to evaluate the integration of the student’s classroom learning with field practice experiences.
 Must be taken concurrently with SW 433.
 Student professional liability insurance is available for student members of the national association of social workers and is a requirement for field instruction.

 SW 433.
-Field Instruction in Social Work II.
+Field Internship in Social Work II.